klahrich/chiefhustler/content/diary/99-portfolio-update-july22.md

 Suppose you have one decision left to make before you die.

 One purchase; one business.
-Whatever you buy will be coffee-canned and passed on to your children, but they'll only be told many years from now, when they're 21.
+Whatever you buy will be coffee-canned and passed on to your children, but they'll only be told many years from now when they're 21.

 What do you buy?